HighSkyDAO/axie-ronin-bot/README.md

  - Gather to one
  - Claim all

-Use **Permissions** button to manage users, who can interact with your account.
+Use the **Permissions** button to manage users, who can interact with your account.

-To **Add user**, he **should write any message** to your Telegram bot from his own account.
+To **Add user**, this user **should write any message** to your Telegram bot from his own account first.
-Then he can provide you the Telegram ID, which you can successfully register in the bot.
+Then this user can provide you the Telegram ID, which you can register in the bot.

 Once you have added a new user, you can change his status and permissions.
 Please note that if you want to allow sending tokens or axie to another account, you must add the required ronin wallets to the whitelist.